 What Changed Between 2021 and 2022?

 There are a lot of factors that influence hay quality.
 The biggest factor is the one that cannot be controlled—the weather.
-You need rain at the right time to make the fields grow, but you need it to be dry during harvest hours.
-You need several dry days in a row to harvest hood hay, and in wet years hay can be late to harvest to the detriment of its quality.
+You need rain at the right time to make the fields grow, but you need it to be dry during harvest time.
+You need several dry days in a row to harvest good hay, and in wet years hay can be late to harvest to the detriment of its quality.
 However, there are some factors that can be influenced.
 Wishing Well Farm was able to make some harvesting alterations to strive for an improved nutrient content for their 2022 hay.

 This table summarizes differences in the hay harvesting over the years 2021 and 2022.

 |Weather||Very wet June and July|